Join Here | Log In

 Testosterone Levels:

-Most testosterone, about 98%, that circulates in the bloodstream is bound to either albumin or sex-hormone-binding globulin (SHBG).
-The 2% that is ‘free’ testosterone is the biologically active form that can act on receptors on cells.
+Most of the testosterone circulating in the bloodstream, about 98%, is bound to either albumin or sex hormone-binding globulin (SHBG).
+The 2% that is “free” testosterone is the biologically active form that can act on cellular receptors.

 Your circulating testosterone levels depend on many factors, including genetics.